flix/book/src/regions.md

 scope of a region, all memory in that region becomes unreachable.

-Regions are useful because they enable us to implement _pure functions_ that internally uses _mutation_.
+Regions are useful because they enable us to implement _pure functions_ that internally use _mutation_.
 We will illustrate this powerful idea with several real-world examples, but let us first discuss how to use a region:

 We introduce a new region scope with the `region` construct: